jaywgraves/laserloom/README.md

 Example:
 ![sample looms](sample_looms.jpg)

-You can run it as a Docker container by first building the local image by running `./docker_build.sh`. (you should only need to do this one time)
+You can run it as a Docker container by first building the local image by running `make build`. (you should only need to do this one time)

-Then you can test it by running `./docker_run.sh test_files.py`.
+Then you can test it by running `make run script=test_files.py`.

 Alternately you run it locally after installing the dependencies via `pip install -r requirements.txt` and then running `python3 test_files.py`